Find Affordable College Courses

 Tuscaloosa, AL

-Out of the 6 schools in Alabama that were part of this year’s ranking, The University of Alabama landed the # 2 spot on the list.
-Located in the small city of Tuscaloosa, UA is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend The University of Alabama.
+The school came in at #2 on this year’s Best Public Health Schools in Alabama list.
+Located in the small city of Tuscaloosa, UA is a public college with a fairly large student population.

 The average amount in student loans that public health majors at UA take out is $25,000.
 The average monthly payment of a loan this size is about $860, assuming that the borrower is on a 10-year repayment plan.